MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 In the cloud, we acknowledge that failures happen.
 Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.
 Use the following information to minimize failed instances.

+When discussing reliability with Azure Kubernetes Service, it's important to distinguish between *cluster reliability* and *workload reliability*.
+Cluster reliability is a shared responsibility between the cluster admin and their resource provider, while workload reliability is the domain of a developer.
+Azure Kubernetes Service has considerations and recommendations for both of these roles.

+In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.

+For more information about AKS cluster reliability, check out the [capacity planning documentation](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-best-practices-capacity-scaling#reliability-levels).

 ### Design checklist

 > [!div class="checklist"]
-> - Run resource-intensive applications, such as ingress controllers, or workloads that require specialized hardware (such as large data processing workloads like machine learning (ML) or artificial intelligence (AI)).
-> - Don't modify resources in the node resource group (for example MC_).
+> - **Cluster architecture:** Don't modify resources in the node resource group (for example MC_).
 You should only make modifications at cluster creation time, or with assistance from Azure Support.
-> - Define Pod resource requests and limits in application deployment manifests.
+> - **Cluster and workload architectures:** Define Pod resource requests and limits using Azure Policy, in application deployment manifests.
-> - Control pod scheduling using node selectors and affinity.
+> - **Workload architecture:** Control pod scheduling using node selectors and affinity and anti-affinity.
-> - Use [Azure network policies](/azure/aks/use-network-policies) or Calico to control traffic between pods, which requires [CNI Network plug-in](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).
-Ensure proper selection of network plugin based on network requirements and cluster sizing.
-> - Use the [AKS Uptime SLA](/azure/aks/uptime-sla) with production workloads to ensure availability of control plane components.
+> - **Cluster and workload architecture:** Use the [AKS Uptime SLA](/azure/aks/uptime-sla) with production workloads to ensure availability of control plane components.
-> - Store container images within [Azure Container Registry](/azure/container-registry/container-registry-intro) and enable [geo-replication](/azure/container-registry/container-registry-geo-replication) to manage a single registry across all regions.
+> - **Cluster architecture:** Store container images within [Azure Container Registry](/azure/container-registry/container-registry-intro) and enable [geo-replication](/azure/container-registry/container-registry-geo-replication) to manage a single registry across all regions.
-> - Use [availability zones](/azure/aks/availability-zones) to maximize resilience within an Azure region by distributing AKS agent nodes across physically separate data centers.
+> - **Cluster architecture:** Use [availability zones](/azure/aks/availability-zones) to maximize resilience within an Azure region by distributing AKS agent nodes across physically separate data centers.
-> - Use a template-based deployment using Terraform, Ansible, and others only.
-Make sure that all deployments are repeatable and traceable, and stored in a source code repo.
-Can be combined with GitOps.
-> - Adopt a [multi-region](/azure/architecture/reference-architectures/containers/aks-multi-region/aks-multi-cluster) strategy by deploying AKS clusters deployed across different Azure regions to maximize availability and provide business continuity.
+> - **Cluster architecture:** Adopt a [multi-region](/azure/architecture/reference-architectures/containers/aks-multi-region/aks-multi-cluster) strategy by deploying AKS clusters deployed across different Azure regions to maximize availability and provide business continuity.
+> - **Workload architecture:** Avoid storing workload state in your cluster where practicable as managing the reliability of state stored within the cluster adds significant complexity.
+Prefer external state stores such as Cosmos DB or SQL Database.
+> - **Cluster architecture:** Plan for IP addressing to ensure your cluster can reliably scale to your future needs, including being able to handle failover traffic from other faulted clusters in a multi-cluster topology.
+> - **Cluster architecture:** Ensure cluster autoscaling is configured to support reliable pod scheduling as workload demand increases.
+> - **Workload architecture:** Ensure horizonal pod autoscaling or KEDA profiles are configured to support reliable workload component scaling as demand increases.
+> - **Workload architecture:** Ensure workloads define liveliness and readiness probes so that pods which are experiencing a fault are able to be identified.
+> - **Cluster and workload architectures:** Use Azure Chaos studio to validate your cluster & workload failure mode analysis, by performing controlled fault injection in pre-production clusters.
+> - **Cluster architecture:** Enable Container insights and configure alerts for reliability-impacting events.
+> - **Cluster architecture:** Define pod disruption budget (PDB) for each workload.

 ### Node pool design checklist

 > [!div class="checklist"]
-> - Use [multiple node pools](/azure/aks/use-multiple-node-pools) to support workloads that have different compute or storage demands.
+> - **Cluster and Workload architecture:** Use [multiple node pools](/azure/aks/use-multiple-node-pools) to segment your workloads that have different resource demands.
-> - Keep the System node pool isolated from application workloads.
+> - **Cluster architecture:** Keep the System node pool isolated from application workloads.
-> - Use dedicated node pools for infrastructure tools that require high resource utilization, such as Istio, or have a special scale or load behavior.
+> - **Cluster architecture:** Use dedicated node pools for infrastructure tools that require high resource utilization, such as Istio, or have a special scale or load behavior.
-> - Separate applications to dedicated node pools based on specific requirements.
-> - Use [taints and tolerations](/azure/aks/operator-best-practices-advanced-scheduler#provide-dedicated-nodes-using-taints-and-tolerations) to provide dedicated nodes and limit resource intensive applications.
+> - **Cluster and workload architecture:** Use [taints and tolerations](/azure/aks/operator-best-practices-advanced-scheduler#provide-dedicated-nodes-using-taints-and-tolerations) to provide dedicated nodes and limit resource intensive applications.
-> - Consider the use of [Virtual Nodes](/azure/aks/virtual-nodes-cli) [(vKubelet)](https://github.com/virtual-kubelet/virtual-kubelet) with ACI for rapid, massive, and infinite scale.
+> - **Cluster architecture:** Consider the use of [Virtual Nodes](/azure/aks/virtual-nodes-cli) [(vKubelet)](https://github.com/virtual-kubelet/virtual-kubelet) with ACI for rapid, massive, and infinite scale.
+> - **Cluster architecture:** Ensure your system node pool has at least three nodes.

 ### AKS configuration recommendations